New passenger catamaran "Sarma" undergoing trials on Lake Baikal

 Project HSC150B

-These are new passenger catamaran-type vessels with a wave-piercing hull, a single-tier superstructure and an unloading wing device.
-The vessels are designed specifically for Lake Baikal to class 3M, they are designed for high-speed passenger transportation on main river and lake lines.
+These are new catamaran-type passenger vessels with a wave-piercing hull, a single-tier superstructure and an unloading wing device.
+The vessels are designed specifically for Lake Baikal in class 3M, they are designed for high-speed passenger transportation on main river and lake lines.

 Passenger catamaran "Sarma" of the HSC150B project